1871 Old Main

 The Collection Management & Technical Services Department is responsible for purchasing, cataloging, processing, preservation, and ensuring access to library materials in all formats.
 It operates as an overall umbrella that manages materials added and deleted from the library's collection.
 Areas such as acquisitions, cataloging, government documents, and periodicals work side by side under this giant umbrella to support the mission to maintain and manage the collection for our patrons.

 In addition to these functions, the Collection Management & Technical Services Department develops and implements policies overseeing the library collections and provides analysis breakdowns of resources and services offered within the library.
 It maintains records of license agreements, contracts, and services for materials purchased for the library and also of Gifts in Kind donated by generous patrons.

 With the joined team effort of these areas, the department continuously strives to provide prompt and efficient access to materials for patrons on campus and the local community.

 Ezra Lehman Memorial Library

 Collection Development Guidelines

 Mission.
-Collection management includes not only the selection of materials for purchase and the addition of gifts, but also the replacement or disposal of materials and the systematic weeding of obsolete and superseded materials.
+Collection development includes not only the selection of materials for purchase and the addition of gifts, but also the replacement or disposal of materials and the systematic weeding of obsolete and superseded materials.

 Goals.
 Library resources should serve the general research and informational needs of its primary users: undergraduate students, graduate students, and faculty.
 Library support for intensive, specialized research is limited primarily to interlibrary loan.Access to a wide range of relevant materials is more important than ownership of individual items.